Pre-eclampsia: Pathogenesis

 In pre-eclampsia, abnormal expression of chromosome 19 microRNA cluster (C19MC) in placental cell lines reduces extravillus trophoblast migration.
 Specific microRNAs in this cluster which might cause abnormal spiral artery invasion include miR-520h, miR-520b, and 520c-3p.
-This impairs extravillus trophoblast cells invasion to the maternal spiral arteries, causing high resistance and low blood flow and low nutrient supply to the fetus.
+This impairs extravillus trophoblast cells' invasion of the maternal spiral arteries, causing high resistance and low blood flow, and low nutrient supply to the fetus.
 There is tentative evidence that vitamin supplementation can decrease the risk.

 Immune factors may also play a role.

 Diagnosis

 Testing for pre-eclampsia is recommended throughout pregnancy via measuring a woman's blood pressure.

 Diagnostic criteria

 Pre-eclampsia is diagnosed when a pregnant woman develops: